dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 **Invest in upskilling**

-* Provide training that focuses on patterns and principles, not tools and frameworks
+* Provide training that focuses on patterns and principles, not just tools and frameworks
 * Create opportunities for specialists to expand into adjacent domains
 * Reward engineers who successfully deliver across the full stack